Millicent Leveson-Gower, Duchess of Sutherland: The Duchess in art

 Her 1904 portrait by John Singer Sargent is now in Madrid.
 It was part of the estate of press agent Benjamin Sonnenberg, and was sold at auction by Sotheby's in 1979 for $210,000, setting a record for the artist's work.

 The bookbinder G.T.
-Bagguley was librarian of the ducal library at Trentham.
+Bagguley was librarian of the ducal library at Trentham Hall.
 He patented the Sutherland bookbinding which he named after the duchess.
 It is a method of tooling in colours which was principally employed on doublures.

 A set of ten oil paintings by Victor Tardieu (1870–1937) record the tented field hospital established and run by Millicent at Bourbourg, 12 mi south-west of Dunkirk, during the summer of 1915.The dedication on No.2 reads: "à Madame la Duchess M de Sutherland/Hommage respecteux et tres reconnaisant/d'un simple soldat".
 The series went on sale at Abbott and Holder gallery in London in early 2012, and was acquired by the Florence Nightingale Museum.

 The museum announced that for the First World War centenary, from March–September 2014 it would use these paintings to examine the history of nursing in the Great War and the crucial role played by women volunteers in the battlefields of France and Belgium.